aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

 4. Once the Code synthesis is complete, the underlying Agent will commit the produced code to the output codecommit repository and notify the users by E-mail (Note: The website E-mail field is non functional at this time.
 Please see the 'Edit configuration files' section for adding users to E-mail list for receiving output notifications)

 ## Next Steps
 1. Model Selection: The model used for code generation can be selected from the list of supported models by the API provider.
-For Perplexity, the information can be found here .
+For Perplexity, the information can be found here.
 For Architecture diagram analysis, review the list of available foundation models with multimodal capabilities here to experiment with other models.
 To adjust the model for code generation, change the  model name in the model_name.yaml
 2. Email notifications to end users: By default, this solution deploys an SNS topic that is intended for administrators to add their emails to.
 They will automatically be subscribed to the topic upon solution deployment and will receive a notification every time the service is used, along with a link to download the code output from S3.
 In order to enable webpage email input, SES can be integrated into the solution by having the Processing Lambda function send its output notifications to SES in addition to SNS.
 The solution is already configured to pass along a user’s email in the event payload to the Processing Lambda.
 Proper IAM permissions must be added to the function and SES configuration must be completed in the account separately.

 ## Cleanup